GeorgeWhiting/CV/README.md

 **Fast Learner**

 I enjoy learning new skills; from teaching myself to write code in C for my University coursework, to learning a new instrument to fill a gap in the jazz band I played in.
+These skills came with deadlines attached, so a combination of speed and thoroughness was required in the learning.
+For my final project at Makers Academy I put the same learning process into effect, learning Swift and the iOS SDK in order to create an appstore-ready puzzle game in just 10 days.

+**Additional Skills**

+- C
+- TeX
+- Novice level Spanish and German languages

 <!-- #### Fast Learner